Kobzol/kobzol.github.io/_posts/2023-05-20-writing-python-like-its-rust.md

 reddit_link: https://www.reddit.com/r/rust/comments/13mxu2r/writing_python_like_its_rust/
 ---

+> You can check out a [YouTube recording](https://www.youtube.com/watch?v=OFRLKWacOoA) of a talk based on this blog post.

 I started programming in Rust several years ago, and it has gradually changed the way I design programs in other programming languages, most notably in Python.
 Before I started using Rust, I was usually writing Python code in a very dynamic and type-loose way, without type hints, passing and